Big-Life-Lab/PHES-ODM/metadata.md

 -   **description** Description of the instrument.

--   **alaisID**: ID of an assay that is the same or similar.
+-   **aliasID**: ID of an assay that is the same or similar.
 A coma separated list.

 -   **referenceLink**: Link to reference for the instrutment.